 But the best way to prevent diabetic foot is to keep your diabetes in control.
 Which is what we’ll review next.
 Along with one item to keep off your menu if you want to protect your blood sugar levels.

 Staying in Control of Diabetes

-Losing weight is a good idea if you have diabetes, but you have to be smart about the ways you do it.
+Now, your weight can affect control of Type II diabetes.
+So, losing weight is a good idea if you have this form of the disease, as long as you're smart about the ways you do it.
 We know that cutting out sugary drinks like juice and soda is one way to lose a few pounds.
 But a Purdue University study revealed that choosing diet sodas won’t help us reach our goal weight.

 Quite the opposite is true.
 Researchers now link diet sodas to obesity, diabetes and heart disease.
 In other words, if you’re opting for a Diet Coke to lose weight and get your diabetes under control, don’t.
 Because diet drinks are as bad for you as their full calorie, sugar-ridden counterparts.

 How can this be true?
 Read on!

 Why Diet Soda Messes with Your Weight

 Lead researcher Susie Swithers looked at several studies for her review.
 She wanted to find out if diet drinks increased the likelihood of overeating, weight gain and other health problems.

 And she found that people who drink diet soda are more likely to gain weight than those who drink regular soda.
 These findings were not limited to one kind of artificial sweetener.
 (But I will review the rankings of sugar-free options in a bit.)
 This study looked at diet drinks sweetened with aspartame, sucralose and saccharin.
 The same findings were evident with each sweetener.
 All diet drinks increased cravings, and the likelihood of weight gain.